-\textit{Under what conditions the conjugation is smooth, or even only differentiable, or equivalently what is the relation between regularity of $ T $ and irrationality of the rotation number $ \rho(T) $ in dealing with at least $ C^1 $ conjugacy?}
+\textit{Under what conditions is the conjugation smooth, or merely differentiable, or equivalently what is the relation between the regularity of $ T $ and the irrationality of the rotation number $ \rho(T) $ concerning at least $ C^1 $ conjugacy?}

 Irrationality can be described in many ways.
 To consider conjugacy on the circle, Herman \cite{Herman79} established a condition of partial quotients whose corresponding irrational numbers form a set of full Lebesgue measure.
-Incidentally, it is a breakthrough in global conjugacy, which is different from the KAM approach relying on the localness (i.e., one has to require that $ T $ must close to $ R_\rho $).
+Incidentally, it is a breakthrough in global conjugacy, which is different from the KAM approach relying on the localness (i.e., one has to require that $ T $ must be close to $ R_\rho $).
 Yoccoz \cite{Yoccoz84} further adopted the nonresonant condition of Diophantine's type for the irrational rotation $ \rho \in \mathbb{T}^1 $ with exponent $ \beta>0 $, i.e.,